owenmccadden/vector_calculator/README.md

 ### get_interior_angle(other, radians=True)

 The get_interior_angle method accepts another vector and a boolean as parameters.
-The method calculates the interior angle between the original vector and the other vector in radians if the boolean is True and degrees if it is false.
+The method calculates the interior angle between the original vector and the other vector in radians if the boolean is True and in degrees if it is false.

 ### get_scalar_projection(other)